CyberKiska/lxmf-vanity-address-generator/README.md

-# Reticulum LXMF Vanity Address Generator
+# LXMF Vanity Address Generator

 A cross-platform multi-threaded CLI tool for generating vanity LXMF addresses in the Reticulum network with a specified prefix and/or suffix.